Cambridge Innovation Capital

 Series A in 2015

 GeoSpock Limited, established in 2013 and headquartered in Cambridge, UK, with offices in Tokyo and Singapore, specializes in developing a unique, cloud-native database platform, GeoSpock DB.
 This platform is optimized for querying and analyzing large-scale, location-tagged data, enabling efficient data fusion and rapid, complex queries using SQL.
-It integrates seamlessly with popular business intelligence tools like Tableau and Power BI, as well as data science environments such as Python Notebooks and Apache Spark.
-GeoSpock DB caters to a wide range of industries, from real-time logistics tracking to local service applications, unlocking valuable insights from diverse IoT data sources.
+It integrates seamlessly with popular business intelligence tools and data science environments, empowering users to unlock insights from diverse IoT data sources, from real-time fleet tracking to local service applications.

 STORM Therapeutics